 With each component ﬁtting perfectly into place, this three part blend is the perfect cup for both manual pour-over and automatic drip brewing.
 Rotating coffees from Central America, South America, and Africa create an aromatic blend with notes of toffee, red fruit & citrus.
 This perfect balance among the three components makes it a great coffee for pour-over or with your home coffee maker.
-It is also a great choice for those who enjoy single-origin coffees, but would like a more volume oriented option.

 About Our Sourcing